5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

 9. **'number'** may only contain digits.
 Spaces, plus or any other special character are NOT accepted. *Example: 316732174*
 10. **'secret'** If you don't have this yet, read [Notice (scroll up)](#notice)
 11. Set the absolute path correct in `$whatsspyProfilePath`.
 If you've installed WhatsSpy Public in for example `/var/www/whatsspy` the correct directory would be `/var/www/whatsspy/images/profilepicture/` (including `/`)
+12. Set the path correct in `$whatsspyWebProfilePath`.
+This path is to make sure you access the `$whatsspyProfilePath` from the web.
-12. You can set an Optional NotifyMyAndroid key for notifications about the tracker (startup,shutdown,errors etc) in `$whatsspyNMAKey`.
+13. You can set an Optional NotifyMyAndroid key for notifications about the tracker (startup,shutdown,errors etc) in `$whatsspyNMAKey`.
-13. **Check folder rights: the tracker needs read/write acces in both the folder `$whatsspyProfilePath` and `api/`!**
+14. **Check folder rights: the tracker needs read/write acces in both the folder `$whatsspyProfilePath` and `api/`!**
 ```
 # These are guidelines.
 For debugging you can use 777 instead of 760.
-chgrp www-data -R <location-of-whatsspy-public>/api/
+chown www-data:www-data -R <location-of-whatsspy-public>/api/
-chgrp www-data -R <location-of-the-$whatsspyProfilePath-you-set-in-config.php>
+chown www-data:www-data -R <location-of-the-$whatsspyProfilePath-you-set-in-config.php>
 chmod 760 -R <location-of-whatsspy-public>/api/
 chmod 760 -R <location-of-the-$whatsspyProfilePath-you-set-in-config.php>
 ```